TimShaw-ManualOS/ChatGPT-ManualOS-Public/README.md

 # Manual OS: Public Edition
-**Rev: 20250618**
+**Rev: 20250619**
 _A lightweight method for controlling ChatGPT behavior using a pasted rule block._

 ---

 ## What This Is

-This repository contains the public version of the **Manual OS**: a paste-at-start ruleset designed to give ChatGPT users consistent, high-quality behavior without relying on memory saves or external tools.
+This repository contains the public version of the **Manual OS**: a paste-at-start ruleset designed to give ChatGPT users more consistent behavior without relying on memory saves or external tools.

-The Manual OS enables:
+The Manual OS attempts to enable:

 - Reliable multi-step workflows across a single chat
 - Text freezing and lossless retrieval